Mithila (region): Mithila Paag

 The Paag is a headdress in the Mithila region of India and Nepal worn by Maithil people.
 It is a symbol of honour and respect and a significant part of Maithil culture.

 The Paag dates back to pre-historic times when it was made of plant leaves.
 It exists today in a modified form.
 The Paag is wore by the whole Maithil community.
 The colour of the Paag also carries a lot of significance.
 The red Paag is worn by the bridegroom and by those who are undergoing the sacred thread rituals.
 Paag of mustard colour is donned by those attending wedding ceremonies and the elders wear a white Paag.

 This Paag now features place in the popular Macmillan Dictionary.
 For now, Macmillan Dictionary explains Paag as “a kind of headwear worn by people in the Mithila belt of India.”

-On 10 February 2017, India Posts released a set of sixteen commemorative postage stamps on "Headgears of India".
+On 10 February 2017, India Posts released a set of 16 commemorative postage stamps on "Headgears of India".
 The Mithila Paag was featured on one of those postage stamps.

-Language
+The Mithilalok Foundation was (in 2017) a social service organization whose flagship programme was Paag Bachau Abhiyan (Save the Paag Campaign).
+NOTE - it is not clear (as at April 2024) whether this campaign or the Foundation still exist.

+Languages and dialects

-People of Mithila region speak Maithili primarily and are well versed in other languages like English, Hindi and Nepali for other different purposes.
+People of Mithila primarily speak in Maithili and its various dialects including Thēthi and its perceived dialects Bajjika, and Angika while also being well versed in other languages like English, Hindi and Nepali for official or administrative purposes.

 This language is an Indo-Aryan language native to the Indian subcontinent, mainly spoken in India and Nepal and is one of the 22 recognised Indian languages.
 In Nepal, it is spoken in the eastern Terai and is the second most prevalent language of Nepal.
 Tirhuta is formerly the primary script for written Maithili.
 Less commonly, it was also written in the local variant of Kaithi.
 Today it is written in the Devanagari adopted script.